1coderookie/BSB-LPB-LAN_EN/docs/chap04.md

 # 4. Installation of the Arduino IDE and Configuration of the Adapter
 - Download and install the latest version of the Arduino IDE from [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software) for your OS.

 - Connect the Arduino Due (plus installed LAN shield and BSB-LPB-LAN adapter!) via USB to your computer.
-Make sure that you are using the "Programming Port" of the Due, which ist the USB port in the middle, right next to the connector for the power supply!
+Make sure that you are using the ["Programming Port" of the Due](chap12.md#121-the-arduino-due)!

 - Download the [latest version of BSB-LAN](https://github.com/fredlcore/bsb_lan/archive/master.zip) and extract the downloaded file *bsb_lan-master.zip*.